AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/personal-time-overview.md

    Leave it unselected if you are taking less than a full day off and indicate the start and end times of your time off.

 1. Click **[!UICONTROL Save]**.\
-   Your time off is now visible across the [!DNL Workfront] system in scheduling tools like the Resource Grid.
+   Your time off is now visible across the [!DNL Workfront] system in the resource management tools like the Resource Planner and the Workload Balancer.
 When you are assigned work during this time, a tool tip appears informing the user you have scheduled time off.